Watch the replay: Hudson Valley Alliance for Housing and Conservation

 - Supported by RPA, created a GIS-based map of places that may be well-suited to collaborative projects.

-In Spring 2023, Phase 2 of the project began with funding from The New York State Conservation Partnership Program (NYSCPP) and New York’s Environmental Protection Fund, administered by the Land Trust Alliance in coordination with the state Department of Environmental Conservation, which grant is being administered by grantee and fiscal sponsor Columbia Land Conservancy (CLC).
+The Alliance is grateful for support from The New York State Conservation Partnership Program (NYSCPP) and New York’s Environmental Protection Fund, administered by the Land Trust Alliance in coordination with the state Department of Environmental Conservation, which is being administered by Alliance member Columbia Land Conservancy (CLC).

 The Current Context